barbara-lin/personalWebsite/README.md

 # Personal Website (Svelte Edition)
-Welcome to the repository for my personal website built with Svelte.
+Welcome!
 This project marks my exploration in creating a personal website using the modern Svelte framework.

 ```bash
 npm run dev